Maritime

 by Simon J. Hall

 Simon Hall went to sea in search of a way of life that he believed was glamorous, adventurous and disciplined, a life where smartly-uniformed men ran ships in a tightly organised manner.
-At this time the British fleet was still one of the largest in the world and the Red Ensign a common sight ... more...
+At this time the British fleet was still one of the largest in the world and the Red Ensign a common sight in mos... more...

 Walking over the WavesWalking over the Waves